How to use SMS Marketing to grow your sales

 Pricing: Starting at 6 cents per message

-A full platform for sending mails and SMS, only US numbers.
+A complete platform for sending emails and SMS, only US numbers.

 Pricing: First 50 messages for free, then two cents per message.